stepmi/checkIncludes/README.md

 ## How does it work

 checkIncludes relies on the build chain for the project.
 For every compile-file (such as cpp, cxx, c, etc) in the project it iterates and removes all #includes and checks if the file builds without the #include.
 If it does build without errors, the user is informed that the #include may be removed.
+The preprocesor is used to find out which #includes are relevant for the given platform and configuration.
 The program doesn't modify any files, instead it works with temporary copies of the files.

 ## Caveat